Tweet

 • Fully redundant propulsion systems with no rudder, dive planes or other moving parts to jam

-• Three days of emergency life support
+• Two days of emergency life support

 Design specs: